trevor-dolby-at-ibm-com/ace-kafka-es/README.md

 For the Lite plan on IBM Cloud, the (simplified) picture is as follows:

 ![ace-es-cloud-light](demo-infrastructure/images/ace-and-es-cloud.png#gh-light-mode-only)![ace-es-cloud-dark](demo-infrastructure/images/ace-and-es-cloud-dark.png#gh-dark-mode-only)
-This resembles option 1 in the CP4i picture but uses different security protocols.
+This resembles option 1 in the CP4i picture but uses different security protocols, and is described further in the [IBM Cloud Lite Plan](#ibm-cloud-lite-plan) section below.

 ## Security options